A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Experimental Validation

 Multiple experimental test flights were conducted with different initial conditions for both the hexrotor and ground vehicle.
 Each test was also performed with different ground vehicle trajectories.
 These experiments show the ability of the algorithm to successfully land regardless of differences in initial conditions or different reference trajectories.

 The ground vehicle trajectories and the hexrotor trajectories are shown for four different experimental flights in Fig. \ref{fig:experimentalLandings}.
-The estimates of the disturbances affecting the system in the rotational and translational dynamics for one such flight are shown in Fig. \ref{fig:varsigmaXi} and Fig. \ref{fig:sigmaRho}, respectively.
+The overall translational tracking error, $\bs{\rho}_1$, is shown in Fig. \ref{fig:translationalTrackingError}, with a terminal error at landing of only $[-2, 2.7, 0.5]$cm.
+The estimates of the disturbances affecting the system in the rotational and translational dynamics for one such flight are shown in Fig. \ref{fig:varsigmaXi} and Fig. \ref{fig:sigmaRho}, respectively, where the first eight seconds are omitted and correspond to the initial takeoff and climb to altitude.
 Notice that the translational disturbance estimate, specifically $\hat{\bs{\sigma}}_\rho(3)$ in Fig. \ref{fig:sigmaRho}, contains a constant offset.
 This offset is a result of the charge state of the battery.
-As the battery voltage decreases, the thrust applied by the rotors for a given commanded speed decreases. \cb{Also, large rotational disturbances arise in Fig. \ref{fig:varsigmaXi}, which can be caused by unmodeled aerodynamic effects, inaccuracies in the inertia matrix, or differences between speed controllers.} We do not model these discrepancies, however, the observer is able to estimate and compensate for these uncertainties in the control to result in excellent tracking performance.
+As the battery voltage decreases, the thrust applied by the rotors for a given commanded speed decreases.
+Also, large rotational disturbances arise in Fig. \ref{fig:varsigmaXi}, which can be caused by unmodeled aerodynamic effects discussed earlier, inaccuracies in the inertia matrix, or differences between speed controllers.
+We do not model these discrepancies, however, the observer is able to estimate and compensate for these uncertainties in the control to result in excellent tracking performance.
 A video of the experiments can be found at \url{https://youtu.be/oWcl4ydNLDs}